simp/pupmod-simp-selinux/REFERENCE.md

 A hash of resources that should be created on the system as expected by `create_resources()` called on the `selinux_login` type

+A deep merge strategy is used when performing APL lookups on this value by default.

 @example Change __default__ to user_u
   ---
   selinux::login_resources: